bluebanquise/bluebanquise/collections/infrastructure/roles/pxe_stack/README.md

   bootset -n c001 -b osdeploy -f network

-Or in combinaison with update, using comma separated:
+Or in combination with update, using comma separated:

 .. code-block:: text